freenas/freenas-docs/userguide/sharing.rst

 system to meet the requirements of the network.

 .. note:: Shares are created to provide and control access to an area of storage.
-Before creating shares, it is recommended to make a list of the users that need access to storage data, which operating systems these users are using, whether all users should have the same permissions to the stored data, and whether these users should authenticate before accessing the data.
+Before creating shares, making a list of the users that need access to storage data, which operating systems these users are using, whether all users should have the same permissions to the stored data, and whether these users should authenticate before accessing the data is recommended.
 This information can help determine which type of shares are needed, whether multiple datasets are needed to divide the storage into areas with different access and permissions, and how complex it will be to set up those permission requirements.
    Note that shares are used to provide access to data.
    When a share is deleted, it removes access to data but does not delete the data itself.

 These types of shares and services are available:

-* :ref:`AFP <Apple (AFP) Shares>`: Apple File Protocol shares are often used when the client computers all run Mac OS X. Apple has slowly shifted to preferring :ref:`SMB <Windows (SMB) Shares>` for modern networks, although Time Machine still requires AFP.
+* :ref:`AFP <Apple (AFP) Shares>`: Apple File Protocol shares are often used when the client computers all run macOS.
+Apple has slowly shifted to preferring :ref:`SMB <Windows (SMB) Shares>` for modern networks, although Time Machine still requires AFP.